Hans5958/blog/src/content/posts/2019-06-25-scavenger-hunt-writeups-1.md

 category: Article
 tags: en old-blog
 slug: scavenger-hunt-writeups-1
 description: Hey, I decided to start a series of post.
 I call this series "Scavenger Hunt Writeups".
-I do this because I’m bored and I like scavenger hunts.
+I do this because I'm bored and I like scavenger hunts.
 This includes those mini-ARG that hosted by some random Discord server.
 I will do this in a relaxing tone, not as technical as when someone found a critical zero-day exploit.
 This is the first post, hope you like it.
-redirect_from:
+excerpt: Hey, I decided to start a series called "Scavenger Hunt Writeups".
+I do this because I'm bored and I like scavenger hunts.
+This scavenger hunt is hosted by ChillZone.
+redirectFrom:
   - /2019/06/25/scavenger-hunt-writeups-1
 ---

 Hey, I decided to start a series of post.
 I call this series "Scavenger Hunt Writeups".
-I do this because I’m bored and I like scavenger hunts.
+I do this because I'm bored and I like scavenger hunts.
 This includes those mini-ARG that hosted by some random Discord server.
 I will do this in a relaxing tone, not as technical as when someone found a critical zero-day exploit.
 This is the first post, hope you like it.

-This scavenger hunt is hosted by ChillZone ([discord.gg/fun](http://discord.gg/fun)), a populated server which I’ve never talked to.
+This scavenger hunt is hosted by ChillZone ([discord.gg/fun](http://discord.gg/fun)), a populated server which I've never talked to.
 As a popular server, they like events, this is one of them.
 This one is quite easy, surprisingly.
-So, let’s get into it.
+So, let's get into it.

 ----